The most physically demanding position on the field belongs to catchers. They have a tough job, and there is risk in playing the position.

 They are now widespread across the MLB, at the minor league, college and high school levels, and down through youth baseball leagues and tee ball.

 The design and construction of Baseball catcher's helmets provides excellent protection for the catcher and can deflect balls better than a mask alone.
-(Note: See below for a brief overview by All-Star on catcher's helmet design and testing).
+(As an example, see below for a brief overview by All Star on catcher's helmet design and testing).

 Many also provide better protection for the jaw, the ears, and the side and back of the head than a typical mask does.